 Your main consideration should be whether you want to invest in a scale and a gooseneck kettle.
 If not, the Kalita Wave will still produce consistently great coffee, but the Hario V60 probably won’t.

 However, if you’re willing to invest in a scale and gooseneck kettle, start with the Hario V60.
 They have a great starter kit that includes the brewer, filters and a carafe.
-There will be a little bit of a learning curve but it will be worth the effort and it will be easier to get good results with other brewers in the future (if you want to ).
+There will be a little bit of a learning curve, but it will be worth the effort.

 The best pour over coffee maker for beginners is the V60 or the Wave

 The Hario V60 is harder to use, especially if you don’t plan to get a pour over kettle, but great once you get the hang of it.